Skip to content

 Charitable organization that hosts an annual telethon to raise funds for the Kinsmen Foundation

 On May 19, 2026, the Kinsmen TeleMiracle charity appeared on the leak site of the pear ransomware group.
-The organization, which runs an annual telethon to support the Kinsmen Foundation, had internal files exfiltrated during a ransomware attack.
+The organization, which runs an annual telethon to support the Kinsmen Foundation, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates the number of people whose information was exposed remains unknown.

 Available reporting describes the incident as a ransomware attack in which attackers gained access to the charity’s systems, encrypted data, and later published proof of exfiltration on their dedicated leak page.
 The primary source is the pear group’s onion site, indexed by ransomware.live.
 No confirmed total of records or specific victim count has been released.
 The exposed material consists of internal files rather than a clearly defined database of donor or patient information.
 As of the publication date on the leak site, the charity had not issued a detailed public statement on the precise data categories involved.